Cutting Edge Miniatures

 The armies of the Egyptian New Kingdom of the Late Bronze Age.

-Early Hebrews (possibly Habiru) & numerous Desert or Dry Steppe Nomads of the Late Bronze Age such as the Shaasu or Shoosu; Sutu or Hanu Bedouin; and early Aramaeans (Akhlamu or Aamalu).
+Early Hebrews (Habiru?) & numerous Desert or Dry Steppe Nomads of the Late Bronze Age such as the Shaasu or Shoosu; Sutu or Hanu Bedouin; and early Aramaeans (Akhlamu or Aamalu).
 The armies of the Arabian seaboard states of Makkan & Dilmun can also be built with this range.

 Armies of all Aegean civilisations of the Late Bronze Age can be built with this range of figures.
-These include later Minoans, from Crete, Mycenaeans from the mainland and other Aegean seaboard city-states such as those of the Trojans in western Anatolia.
+These include later Minoans, from Crete, Mycenaeans from the mainland of present-day Greece and other Aegean seaboard city-states such as those of the Trojans in western Anatolia.

 The armies of the Sea Peoples: a confederation of tribes that invaded the eastern Mediterranean at the end of the Late Bronze Age.